CHIDS-UMD/Covid19-Vaccination-Race-Disparity-Publish/README.md

-   You can get the stata code to do this regression by:
+   You can get the stata code to do this robustness check by:
    ```shell
    python statacode.py --task recent_positive_rate
    ```